Beefs4000/Notetaker/README.md

 <h3 align="center">Notetaker</h3>

   <p align="center">
-    In this project we were tasked with making a Node.js command-line application.
-The idea to prompt the user with questions regarding an employee, once those answers are recorded, generate them in a html page for quick reference.
-The other aspect of the project was to test your code using Jest, to make sure everything worked correctly.
+    In this project we were tasked with making a Note taking application.
+The idea is to allow the user to write, save and delete notes.
+Once those notes are entered, they will be saved using express.js and then retrieved from a JSON file.
     <br />
     <a href="https://github.com/Beefs4000/Testing"><strong>Explore the docs »</strong></a>
     <br />